Tensor product of cyclic A$_\infty$-algebras and their Kontsevich classes: Tensor products and cup products

-The definition of $\delta$ will depend on the choice of a cyclic diagonal of $\Aii$ constructed in the previous section.
-In the following we shall fix, once and for all, such a diagonal $\Delta$.
+We are now ready to define $\delta$.
+This will depend on the choice of a cyclic diagonal of $\Aii$ constructed in the previous section, in the following we shall fix, once and for all, such a diagonal $\Delta$.
+We first introduce the following